SpinalHDL/SpinalDoc/spinal/examples/vga.md

 ### Bonus

-The VgaCtrl that was defined on the top is neutral (not application specific).
+The VgaCtrl that was defined above is generic (not application specific).
-We can imagine a case where the system provide a Stream of Fragment of RGB.
-Which mean the system transmit pixels with start/end of picture indication.
+We can imagine a case where the system provides a `Stream` of `Fragment` of RGB, which means the system transmits pixels between start/end of picture indications.

-In this case we can manage automaticly the `softReset` input by rising it when a `error` occure, then waiting the end of the current `pixels` picture to falling `error`.
+In this case we can automaticly manage the `softReset` input by asserting it when an `error` occurs, then wait for the end of the current `pixels` picture to deassert `error`.

-Let's add to the VgaCtrl a function that can be called from the parent component to feed the VgaCtrl by using this Stream of Fragment of RGB.
+Let's add a function to `VgaCtrl` that can be called from the parent component to feed `VgaCtrl` by using this `Stream` of `Fragment` of RGB.

 ```scala
 class VgaCtrl(rgbConfig: RgbConfig, timingsWidth: Int = 12) extends Component {